How to Make a Thanksgiving Day Keepsake Plate

 The idea is to take a plain ceramic stoneware plate which you can then decorate with ceramic paint pens or acrylic paint you use with a paintbrush.
 Depending on the paint type you use, some of these will need to be baked for setting the paint and most of the paint supply companies tell you the length for baking and “setting the paint” on their instructional information.
 Most of these plates are for hand washing only, but keep in mind they’re not for eating off of, due to the paint used, and are meant to be used for decorative/keepsake plate purposes only.
 Since this is a craft we’re choosing to make safe for kids and kids of all ages, we will not be including painting with epoxy paints here.

 Mom’s, Dad’s, Grandparents and Friends may want to hang these up on a wall or use them in some pretty display upon the Thanksgiving table somehow!

-You’ll want to take a ceramic plate, take off the label and any gumminess left from that, wipe down the front surface of the plate so that the paint adheres better, and then choose if you’re going to make an artistic freehand design, paint something using a stenciled design, maybe do a message or work for Thanksgiving…or decorate this plate in any way that you think
+You’ll want to take a ceramic plate, take off the label and any gumminess left from that, wipe down the front surface of the plate so that the paint adheres better, and then choose if you’re going to make an artistic freehand design, paint something using a stenciled design, maybe do a message or words for Thanksgiving…or decorate this plate in any way that you desire.

 Paint Pens & Markers or Other Paint Options: